Last updated on August 18th, 2023 at 06:27 amJump to Recipe

 - To add more crunch to it, bake uncovered during the last 5 minutes of cooking.

 - To make it creamier, feel free to add 2 extra tablespoons of butter.
-The cheese butter combination is what turns this dish into a creamy potatoes meal.
+The cheese-butter combination is what turns this dish into a creamy potato meal.

 - Out of russets?
 No problem!
 Then, use sweet potatoes.